risingwavelabs/risingwave-docs-legacy/docs/superset-integration.md

 ### Install and start RisingWave

-To install and start RisingWave locally, see the [Get started](https://www.risingwave.dev/docs/latest/get-started/) guide.
+To install and start RisingWave locally, see the [Get started](..//docs/get-started.md) guide.
 We recommend running RisingWave locally for demo purposes.

 Connect to a streaming source.
-For details on connecting to streaming sources and what sources are supported with RisingWave, see [CREATE SOURCE](https://www.risingwave.dev/docs/latest/sql-create-source/).
+For details on connecting to streaming sources and what sources are supported with RisingWave, see [CREATE SOURCE](../docs/sql/commands/sql-create-source.md).

 ### Install Apache Superset

-To install Apache Superset, follow the guide on [Installing locally using Docker Compose](https://superset.apache.org/docs/installation/installing-superset-using-docker-compose#installing-superset-locally-using-docker-compose).
-This tutorial will cover how to install the database driver in Docker, so we recommend installing it using Docker Compose.
+To install Apache Superset, follow the instructions in [Installing locally using Docker Compose](https://superset.apache.org/docs/installation/installing-superset-using-docker-compose#installing-superset-locally-using-docker-compose).
+This guide will cover how to install the database driver in Docker, so we recommend installing it using Docker Compose.

 ## Establish the connection between Superset and RisingWave

 ### Add the sqlalchemy-risingwave driver

 Install the `sqlalchemy-risingwave` driver within the Docker containers for Superset.
-The [Adding new database drivers in Docker](https://superset.apache.org/docs/databases/docker-add-drivers/#2-install-mysql-driver) guide outline the general steps.
+The [Adding new database drivers in Docker](https://superset.apache.org/docs/databases/docker-add-drivers/#2-install-mysql-driver) guide outlines the general steps.

 1. Create `requirements-local.txt`:
 ```shell